Sophietje/Verification-Tool-Overview/Tools/Attestor.md

 - Java or Java Bytecode program
 - LTL formula is passed via a command-line option (`--model-checking`)
 - Graph grammar is specified as a JSON-array of rules
-- *Optionally*: options given via the command-line
+- *Options*: given via the command-line

 #### Expected output:
 1. Computed abstract state space